NEW: Draft on Roof Deck Policy

 - Quality of life impacts

-At the August 30 Planning Commission hearing, Planning staff will give an informational presentation with a recommended roof deck policy that attempts to strike a balance between allowing for the reasonable enhancement of outdoor open space on the roofs of low-density residential buildings, which will improve livability in a dense, urban setting, while protecting the quality of life for adjacent neighbors.
+At the August 30, 2018 Planning Commission hearing, Planning staff gave an informational presentation with a recommended roof deck policy that attempts to strike a balance between allowing for the reasonable enhancement of outdoor open space on the roofs of low-density residential buildings, which will improve livability in a dense, urban setting, while protecting the quality of life for adjacent neighbors.

 Find the first draft white paper on a proposed roof deck policy here.